LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 * Create and delete versions
 * Create releases

-Add this permission with the Bot Builder or Bot Builder Lite permission as you require.
+Use this permission with the Bot Builder or Bot Builder Lite permission as you require.

 ##### Conversation Builder: Release Acceptor